hotaru-hspr/rog-grub/README.md

 ## Notes

-- Only 2k resolution has been tested, other resolutions may or may not work.
-If you have tested any of them and they work fine, message me.

 - Code isn't completely clean, contains some dependancies from the original source code, which was modified to accomodate the new theme files.
 Will be cleaned eventually.

 - TUI Installation menu for simpler installation will be added later, alongside improvements in error handling.